Contact:

 Conveying height

 Conveying height describes how far a fluid can be transported against gravity and flow resistance.
-In demolition and cutting technology, it influences whether power units reliably supply tools—from the use of concrete demolition shears on higher floors to rock and concrete splitters in shafts, tunnels, or on slopes.
-Those who understand conveying height plan lines, power units, and tools so that performance, response speed, and safety on the construction site are correct.
+In demolition and cutting technology, it influences whether power units reliably supply tools – from the use of concrete demolition shears on higher floors to rock and concrete splitters in shafts, tunnels, or on slopes.
+Those who understand conveying height plan lines, power units, and tools so that performance, response time, and safety on the construction site are correct.
+Accurate assessment of conveying height also reduces commissioning effort and prevents costly oversizing or heat-related inefficiencies.

 Physical fundamentals and units